google/mechahamster/readme.md

       * FirebaseRemoteConfig.unitypackage
    * Select a target platform (iOS or Android) using the `File > Build Settings` menu option.
    * Add Firebase to your app using either the [Firebase Unity SDK iOS Setup][] or [Firebase Unity SDK Android Setup][].
+For more information see [Building MechaHamster][].
    * Wait for the spinner (compiling) icon to stop in the bottom right corner of the Unity status bar.
    * Finally, select the `File > Build Settings` menu option then click `Build and Run`.

 ## Documentation
-To contribute the this project see [CONTRIBUTING][].
+For more information about MechaHamster see [MechaHamster Document][] To contribute the this project see [CONTRIBUTING][].

   [Android]: https://www.android.com/